Skip to content

 nasa merge black hole

-When two black holes merge, a significant portion of their mass can get converted into energy in one very short time interval.
-But for a much longer period of time, there's an earlier stage where these black holes orbit with periods of 1-10 years, and pulsar timing can be sensitive to the cumulative effects of those systems throughout the cosmos.
-Supermassive black holes may primarily grow due to these types of mergers.
+When two black holes merge, a significant portion of their mass can get converted into energy, in the form of gravitational waves, in one very short time interval.
+Over a much longer period of time, there's an earlier stage where these black holes orbit with periods of 1-10 years, and pulsar timing can be sensitive to the cumulative effects of those systems throughout the cosmos.
+Although these emit the most energetic gravitational waves since the start of the hot Big Bang, the waves themselves still cannot reasonably collapse down into a black hole.

 Credit: NASA’s Goddard Space Flight Center